CedricLor/laserController/lib/readme.txt

 - find a way to decrease ControlerBox::connectedBoxesCount when a box gets disconnected
 - add a little static array to ControlerBox to store the index numbers of ControlerBoxes of the box that are connected
-- on new connection callback (Mesh), the laser boxes send a message.
-As currently drafted, when I will have 10 laser boxes, this will overflow the mesh: add speed bumper (wait for x seconds before sending with x calculated from the index number or boxname)

 Notes on Task Scheduler
 When calling setInterval() within the onEnable callback of the Task, the main callback is called within the ancient delay.